ccr-tools/python-ccr/README.rst

    :target: https://www.codacy.com/app/rshipp/python-ccr
    :alt: Codacy Grade

-A simple python module for accessing and working with the Chakra Community Repository.
+A simple python module for accessing and working with the `Chakra Community Repository`_.

 Installation
 ------------